DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

     * Serves as the planning horizon for the other plans
     * SHOULD include a risk assessment
     * Good for 5 years if maintained and updated annually
+    * High-level and broad in scope
+    * Developed by senior leadership (CISO, CIO)
+    * Addresses regulatory requirements, emerging risks, and future tech trends
   * **Tactical Plan**
     * Midterm plan developed to provide more details on accomplishing the goals from the strategic plan
     * can be crafted ad hoc based on unpredicted events
-    * typically useful for about a year
+    * typically useful for about 1-2 years
     * prescribes and schedules tasks necessary to accomplish organizational goals
+    * medium-level detail
+    * managed by security managers or team leads
     * Examples include:
       * Project plans
       * Acquisition plans
       * Hiring and budget plans,
       * maintenance, support and system development plans
+    * allocates resources and timelines
   * **Operational Plan**
     * short team highly detailed plan based on strategic and tactical plans
     * valid or useful for a short time, must be updated monthly or quarterly to stay in compliance with the tactical plans